MS-Cloud-Experts/Plur-e-Docs/Plur%2De/Sales-Api/Update_QtyToReturn_V1.md

-**ProcessMethod**: Update_QtyToShip_SalesLines_V1
+**ProcessMethod**: Update_QtyToReturn_V1

 **Description**:
-Update_QtyToShip_SalesLines_V1
+Update_QtyToReturn_V1

-The method used to update the Sale Lines in the Sales Order.
+The method used to update the Sale Lines in the Sales Return Order.

-The idea of the method is to update the Qty to Ship in the Sales Order in the picking process of the items.
+The idea of the method is to update the Return Qty to Receive in the Sales Return Order in the picking process of the items.

 **Parameters**: